victor-pena/victor/_posts/2023-02-21-etica-urbanizacion-informal.md

 ---

 >
-> <cite>*"It is not our intellect that created our morals, rather human interactions goberned by our morals make possible the growth of reason and those capabilities associated with it".*
+> <cite>*"It is not our intellect that created our morals, rather human interactions goberned by our morals make possible the growth of reason and those capabilities associated with it"*
 (Hayek citado por Sciabarra 1995).</cite>

 ## El miedo al caos